🔤 What is a token?

 - Sliding summary: periodically summarize the conversation to free up space

-- RAG (Retrieval Augmented Generation): retrieve only relevant information instead of sending everything
+- RAG (Retrieval Augmented Generation): search only for relevant info instead of sending everything

-- Smart chunking: split documents and only send useful parts
+- Smart chunking: split documents and only send the useful parts

-- Concise system prompts: every word in the system prompt is resent with each message
+- Concise system prompts: every word in the system prompt is re-sent with every message

 💰 How costs are calculated